 3. Analyze Operational Efficiency

-The goal of analyzing operational efficiency is to maximize outputs—that is, revenue-generating activities—while minimizing inputs, such as labor and utilities, to reduce costs and increase profitability.
+The goal of analyzing operational efficiency is to maximize outputs—that is, revenue-generating activities—while minimizing labor, utilities, and other inputs, to reduce costs and increase profitability.
 Labor management is crucial because payroll often represents a significant portion of a hotel’s operating expenses.
 Hotels can actively manage labor costs by monitoring occupancy rates, adjusting staffing levels, implementing cross-training programs, and leveraging technology to automate tasks and refine processes.

 Hotels typically establish and track relevant KPIs and operating expense ratios to analyze and monitor operational efficiency, identify areas for improvement, and measure the success of their efficiency initiatives over time.